 Take Cabinets All the Way to the Ceiling

-Standard 36-inch wall cabinets waste valuable vertical real estate.
-According to NKBA Kitchen Planning Guidelines, ceiling-height cabinets (typically 42 inches tall) increase shelf frontage from 1,000 inches to 1,400 inches—a 40% gain in storage capacity.
+Standard 36-inch wall cabinets leave a gap of empty air below the ceiling.
+According to NKBA Kitchen Planning Guidelines, ceiling-height cabinets (typically 42 inches tall) increase shelf frontage from 1,000 to 1,400 inches - a 40% storage gain without touching the floor plan.
+That additional volume holds seasonal items, specialty appliances, or bulk pantry goods that would otherwise crowd the accessible shelves below.

 Practical considerations:

-• Keep a compact step stool in a toe-kick drawer for easy access
+- Keep a compact step stool in a toe-kick drawer for easy access - the storage you actually use regularly stays where you can reach it without moving anything

 Strategic Open Shelving vs. Closed Cabinets